 Improve the appearance of your skin by enhancing the skin's appearance and feel.
 Red light therapy is a potentially useful treatment for acne vulgaris when used alone or in combination with other treatments, such as blue light therapy.
 The light appears to penetrate deep into the skin, affecting sebum production and reducing inflammation and irritation.

 Red light therapy has considerable anti-inflammatory effects in the body, according to research published in the journal AIMS Biophysics, a reputable source.
 These effects are both local and systemic, occurring in various tissues and organs throughout the body where practitioners administer the light.
 The beneficial anti-inflammatory benefits of RLT, as well as the potential uses for this therapy, are numerous, according to the researcher.

 Red Light Therapy Cons

 Regarding the red light therapy, the risk of side effects is virtually non-existent.
-However, tissue and cell damage might occur in the hands of an inexperienced person or someone who receives an excessive amount of treatment.
+However, tissue and cell damage might occur at the hands of an inexperienced person or someone who receives an excessive amount of treatment.
 In red light treatment, only visible light is employed, and it is widely believed to be completely harmless.
-According to news medical life sciences, Persons suffering from drug-resistant non-seasonal depression may experience mania, which is a state of extreme hyperactivity when they receive phototherapy.
+According to news in medical life sciences, people suffering from drug-resistant non-seasonal depression may experience mania, which is a state of extreme hyperactivity, when they receive phototherapy.
 In these rare instances, light therapy should be reduced or stopped entirely, and the sickness should be treated as soon as possible.

-Light treatment is generally considered to be safe.
-If there are any side effects, they are usually minor and short-lived such as;
+Red Light treatment is generally considered to be safe.
+If there are any side effects, they are usually minor and short-lived, such as:

 - Irritability or agitation